MehmetMHY/cc-groq-proxy/README.md

 - **Claude Opus 4.1**: $15/M input, $75/M output
 - **Groq Kimi K2-0905**: $1/M input, $3/M output

-This makes Kimi **67–93% cheaper on input** and **80–96% cheaper on output**, depending on which Claude tier you compare against.
+This makes Kimi **67-93% cheaper on input** and **80-96% cheaper on output**, depending on which Claude tier you compare against.

 #### Performance

-- **Coding**: Kimi scores ~70–80% as strong as Claude Sonnet/Opus in benchmarked tasks.
+- **Coding**: Kimi scores ~70-80% as strong as Claude Sonnet/Opus in benchmarked tasks.
 It trails slightly on curated coding sets but sometimes matches or exceeds in interactive coding (e.g., LiveCodeBench).
 - **Writing**: Comparable technical writing performance, though Claude remains more polished on complex narrative tasks.
-- **Context**: Kimi supports ~262k tokens vs Claude’s 1M, but this is sufficient for most CLI use cases.
+- **Context**: Kimi supports ~262k tokens vs Claude's 1M, but this is sufficient for most CLI use cases.

 #### Conclusion